Lymphoma Cancer

 • High fever

-• Losing more than 10% of body weight within six months
+• Unintentional loss of more than 10% of body weight within six months

-In stage 4, multiple tissues and organs are involved.
-In addition, involvement of multiple lymph node organs is also seen.
+In Stage 4, multiple tissues and organs are involved, along with the involvement of several lymph node regions.

-Stage 4, the last stage of lymphoma.
-The symptoms present in the stage are more severe.
-The most common symptom at this stage is swollen but not painful lymph nodes.
-However, drinking alcohol can cause painful lymph nodes.
-In addition, the symptoms will also differ depending on the area where the tumor has spread.
+In the final stage of lymphoma, Stage 4, the existing symptoms are more severe.
+The most common symptom at this stage is swollen but painless lymph nodes.
+However, alcohol consumption may cause these lymph nodes to become painful.
+Symptoms may vary depending on the location of the tumor.
 For example, if cancer cells have metastasized to the brain, headaches and seizures may occur.
-If it has spread to the chest area, then shortness of breath may be felt, and if the stomach is affected, nausea and pain may be felt.
-4. The symptoms also seen in the stage are as follows:
+If it has spread to the chest, shortness of breath may occur, and if the stomach is affected, nausea and pain may be experienced.
+Additional symptoms seen in Stage 4 include:

 • Pain caused by a tumor pressing on a nerve